pietro-ramos/witchersclinic/README.md

 # witchersclinic

-This project is part of a college assignment and is currently in its initial phase.
-The main goal at this stage is to establish the foundational groundwork for future development.
-The project incorporates dynamic memory allocation and a comprehensive data structure.
+This project, initially conceived as part of a college assignment, has now reached its final phase.
+The primary focus has been on implementing dynamic memory allocation and creating a robust data structure.
+The culmination of these efforts has resulted in two distinct programs, each addressing a specific aspect of the project – one with dynamic memory allocation and the other utilizing binary file handling.
+The dynamic memory allocation program is a key component of this project.
+It enables efficient memory management, allowing for the creation and manipulation of a comprehensive data structure.

+Features:
+Dynamic Memory Management: The program employs dynamic memory allocation to optimize resource utilization and facilitate scalability;
+Comprehensive Data Structure: A well-defined data structure forms the backbone of the program, providing a solid foundation for storing and managing information;
-Soon, the project will feature a database prototype using .txt/.bin, reading, writing, and modifying information related to the entities.
+Prototypical Database Operations: While this version doesn't feature a complete database, it lays the groundwork for future development by incorporating functionality for reading, writing, and modifying information related to entities.